 CDL is a non-profit objectives-based mentorship program for pre-seed to seed stage deep tech startups who are building massively scalable products/services.
 CDL is a place for ambitious founders of science and technology-based ventures to come and crowdsource feedback on business strategy and tactics from credible mentors with a history of building/scaling/investing in/advising startups.
 The program is designed around 5 full-day objective setting sessions where mentors work with founders to help refine the 3 most important sprint-style objectives to accomplish over the next 8-week interval en route to their next major inflection point.

 Put another way, CDL is a rich community of entrepreneurs, investors, scientists and industry experts that collectively volunteer their time to support promising early stage tech companies as they refine their business and investment strategy as they work to become a massively successful company.

 CDL is a technology first program designed for ambitious founders seeking mentorship from a network of credible advisors.
 Our team looks for ventures with technology that is novel, defensible and scalable with exciting potential, and a team that seems well positioned to drive the success of that technology.

-No. CDL accepts ventures from around the world.
-Many have strong links to university-based research labs but this is not a prerequisite.
+No. CDL accepts ventures from around the world with various origin stories.
+Many of our ventures have strong links to university-based research labs from areas geographically close to CDL sites, but originating from a University or a College is not a prerequisite.

 Yes.
-CDL excels at helping founders with deep technical expertise find the right business models and learn to operate their ventures.
+CDL excels at helping founders with deep technical expertise find the right business models and products for their innovation while learning to operate their ventures.

 Having a co-founder is not strictly required but is advisable.
 The majority of ventures admitted to the CDL have 2 or more co-founders.